 - Associate professor of history, University of Michigan (Ph.D.
 Rutgers)

 - Director of development, Raphael House, domestic violence shelter

 - Librarian/archivist, Lewis & Clark Trail Heritage Foundation, Great Falls, Montana

 - Curator of exhibits, Oregon Historical Society

-- J.D., Harvard University Law School; juvenile prosecutor, District of Columbia
+- Juvenile prosecutor, District of Columbia (J.D.
+Harvard)

 - Volunteer, Peace Corps, Kazakhstan